Marshall Amplification: Competition from American amplifier companies

-Marshall began to see more competition from American amplifier companies such as Mesa Boogie and Soldano.
+Marshall began to see more competition from American amplifier companies such as Mesa/Boogie and Soldano.
 Marshall then updated the JCM800 range with additional models and new features such as "channel switching", which meant that players could switch between clean and distorted tones with the push of a foot-operated switch.
 This feature debuted in the 2205 (50 watt) and 2210 (100 watt) series and these amplifiers contained more preamplifier gain than ever thanks to a new innovation; diode clipping.
 This meant a solid-state diode added additional distortion to the signal path, akin to adding a distortion pedal.
 As such the split channel JCM800s were the highest gain Marshalls yet built – "When they were first released, many players were shocked (some were even put off) by its bright, intense distortion – far more than any other amp of the day."
 While hotly criticised today among valve purists, these amps were more popular than ever, finding mass acceptance within the hard rock community and still in use today by many.
 The split-channel JCM800s are still used by Tom Morello (Rage Against the Machine, Audioslave) and were played exclusively by Michael Schenker (UFO) for many years.

 Marshall around this time began further experiments with solid-state amplifiers, which were increasingly improving in quality due to technological innovations but were still considered beginner level equipment.
 Regardless, solid-state product lines with the Marshall name on them were and still are a wild (if critically discounted) success for the company, allowing entry level guitarists to play the same brand of amplifier as their heroes.
 One particularly successful entry-level solid-state Marshall was the Lead 12/Reverb 12 combo series, which featured a preamplifier section very similar to a JCM800, and a particularly sweet-sounding output section.
 These amps were actually used on record by Billy Gibbons of ZZ Top, and are now in some demand.

 Solid-state amplifiers

 Marshall's "Valvestate" amplifiers contained a hybrid of valve and solid-state technology.
 Currently named the "AVT series" (although these are now out of production, being replaced with the "AVT tribute" for a short time), there are a number of different models, all of which are less expensive than their all-valve counterparts.
 It is Marshall's current line of "hybrid" amplifier, featuring a 12AX7 preamplifier valve employed in the preamplifier (to "warm up" the signal) as well as solid-state components, with a solid-state power amplifier.
 These are considered and marketed as intermediate-level equipment to bridge the gap between the higher valve range and lower range MG series.

-In January 2009, Marshall released their latest variant of the MG line of practice amplifiers.
+In 2009, Marshall released their latest variant of the MG line of practice amplifiers.
 Replacing the MG3 line, the MG4 has been designed to offer the guitarist a whole host of features whilst keeping the control of the amplifier simple.